moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_product.md

 | ---------| ------- |--------- |
 | **meta** | [Meta](../#kladana-json-api-general-info-metadata) | Metadata containing a link to the vendor group.<br>`+Required when replying` |

-Supplier type - Contractor.
+Supplier type - Counterparty.
 You can see the description of the Counterparty entity [here](../dictionaries/#entities-counterparty)

 ##### Sales prices